Program Details.

 Preparation Courses

-Each year in September, before the start of the winter term, JKU offers preparation courses in Python Programming (ASTAIBAPPPV20, opens an external URL in a new window) as well as in Mathematics (531.059, opens an external URL in a new window) for new AI students.
-These courses are entirely voluntary and can be booked via KUSSS.
+Each year in September, before the start of the Winter Semester, newly enrolled AI students can take preparation courses in Python Programming (ASTAIBAPPPV20, opens an external URL in a new window) as well as in Mathematics (531.059, opens an external URL in a new window) at the JKU.
+These courses are entirely optional and students can sign up via KUSSS.

 Remote Learning

-Many of the courses in the AI program are offered at the JKU's satellite campus in Vienna and Bregenz, as either as a livestream or as a video conference.
+Many of the courses in the AI program are offered at the JKU's satellite campus in Vienna and Bregenz, as either as a livestream or as a video conference (please check schedule).

 Course Information

 Courses are usually offered only once a year.
-You can enroll during the Summer Semester to begin studying AI however, you may be subject to adjusting your schedule differently compared to the suggested schedule of courses.
-There are many that begin at the start the Winter Semester and not at the start of the Summer Semester.
+While you can enroll during the Summer Semester to begin studying AI, starting the program at this time means you may be subject to adjusting your schedule differently as compared to the suggested schedule of courses.
+We highly recommend starting the program in October.

 Area of Specialization

-Students can freely choose their Area of Specialization courses from a list that is available in the course catalog, meaning in different sections.
-The section headlines “Computer and Data Science”, “Mathematics”, “Mechatronics”, “Live Sciences”, “Special Topics”, and “Miscellaneous” as listed in the course catalog are simply for clarity only.
+Students can choose their Area of Specialization courses freely from a list available in the course catalog.
+The section headlines “Computer and Data Science”, “Mathematics”, “Mechatronics”, “Live Sciences”, “Special Topics”, and “Miscellaneous” as listed in the course catalog are for clarity purposes only.

 The “Seminar in AI” (3 ECTS credits, 4th semester, Summer Semester) and the “Practical Work in AI” (7.5 ECTS credits, 5th semester, Winter Semester) have been designed to help students prepare to write the required Bachelor’s thesis (6th semester, Summer Semester).
 Students can, however, switch their subject area again, if they wish to.
 Faculty members will offer these courses when supervising undegraduate students.
 Different institutes will offer the courses which students will see in KUSSS as different “group options”.